 - The Company has a robust Modern Slavery Policy (the Policy) in place.
 The Company takes the Policy very seriously and takes a zero tolerance approach to modern slavery in all forms.
 All employees are expected to adhere to the terms of the Policy.
 Our position is one which does not tolerate the concept of modern slavery within our immediate business and wider supply chain.
 The Policy is communicative of our ethical and moral principles when conducting business.

 - The Company also operates a robust supplier due diligence process, based on risk assessment and effective follow up.
 We expect all third parties that we work with to maintain their own modern slavery policies and this is supplemented by ensuring that our supplier and service provider contracts include strong obligations regarding compliance with modern slavery legislation.

 - We take any allegations of modern slavery, as existing within our immediate business or wider supply chains, extremely seriously as we consider modern slavery to be a clear violation of the most basic of human rights.

-- Our Policy clearly states that any concerns or doubts about modern slavery should be addressed to the General Counsel.
+- he Policy clearly states that any concerns or doubts about modern slavery should be addressed to the General Counsel.
 All concerns and reports will be fully investigated and, where appropriate, remedial action will be taken by the Company.
 Overall accountability is held by the Board of Directors of the Company.

 - As part of the due diligence process we include clauses within our contracts with new suppliers under which they will warrant to us that they are in compliance with, and will remain in compliance with, the terms of the Modern Slavery Act 2015.